nsching/nsching.github.io/projects/website-development.md

 summary: "I interned with M&F Fitness company to collaborate with the owner and create a new website for them."
 ---

+I was recruited by a start-up ran by local boys who attend UH Manoa